Yord/shargs/README.md

 ## Getting Started

-Shargs is not a command-line parser, but a library for building command-line parsers.
+Shargs is a library for building command-line parsers.
 Parsers build with shargs can be tiny or huge, strict or best guess, extensively checked or not checked at all:
 You decide!